simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2024-08-27
+<br />**This image is owned by:**
+Pau Montplet Sanz

+<br />**Title of the image:**  Moon Eclipses Saturn
+<br />**Description for the image:**  What if Saturn disappeared?
+Sometimes, it does.
+It doesn't really go away, though, it just disappears from view when our Moon moves in front.
+Such a Saturnian eclipse, more formally called an occultation, was visible along a long swath of Earth -- from Peru, across the Atlantic Ocean, to Italy -- only a few days ago.
+The featured color image is a digital fusion of the clearest images captured during the event and rebalanced for color and relative brightness between the relatively dim Saturn and the comparatively bright Moon.
+Saturn and the comparative bright Moon.
+The exposures were all taken from Breda, Catalonia, Spain, just before occultation.
+Eclipses of Saturn by our Moon will occur each month for the rest of this year.
+Each time, though, the fleeting event will be visible only to those with clear skies -- and the right location on Earth.
+Gallery: Moon Eclipses Saturn in August 2024
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2408/MoonEclipsesSaturn_Sanz_2000.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).